nicolaka/dockchat-volume/README.md

-Dockchat is a simple Python+Mongo app build to demonstrate building and running Docker containers with docker-compose.
-It also demonstrates persistent data using a Data Volume Container ( dbdata in teh compose file).
+Dockchat is a simple Python+Mongo app built to demonstrate persistent data using a Data Volume Container ( dbdata in teh docker-compose.yml file).

+You need Docker Compose to run this app( pip install -U docker-compose)

 To run this app, simply run:

-docker-compose build
+dockchat# docker-compose build

-docker-compose up -d
+dockchat# docker-compose up -d

+By default, this app will run on TCP port 5000